sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

  (FYI, most computers do not have a PTP clock running.
 They often use a (totally different) [Network Timing Protocol (NTP)](http://www.ntp.org) service to keep the system clock synchronised with world time.)
 * The POSIX Shared Memory Interface (SMI) Version numbers of `nqptp` and Shairport Sync must match.
 If they don't, you'll get a message in the logs.
 It means that one of the programs is out of date with respect to the other.
 * Build instructions are likely to change.

-Shairport Sync AirPlay 2 Limitations
-==
-* No AirPlay 2 service for iTunes on Windows.
-This is because iTunes for Windows uses an authentication system that has not deciphered.
-* Remote control from other devices doesn't work well -- the protocol is not understood.
-* You can not install Shairport Sync for AirPlay 2 on a Mac.
-This is because the Mac already uses ports 319 and 320 and so they are not available for the use of NQPTP.
-Without NQPTP, Shairport Sync can't provide AirPlay 2 service.
-* Fedora can't be used without significant modifications.
-Fedora 36 does not contain a suitable AAC decoder and its sound system is based on Pipewire, which is incompatible with Shairport Sync.

 Instructions
 ==